-The Bekaert Charter contains conduct guidelines with respect to direct and indirect conflicts of interest of the members of the Board of Directors and the BGE that fall outside the scope of Article 523 of the Companies Code.
+The Bekaert Corporate Governance Charter contains conduct guidelines with respect to direct and indirect conflicts of interest of the members of the Board of Directors and the BGE that fall outside the scope of Article 523 of the former Companies Code (or as from 1 January 2020: Article 7:96 of the new Code on Companies and Associations).
 Those members are deemed to be related parties to Bekaert and have to report, on an annual basis, their direct or indirect transactions with Bekaert or its subsidiaries.
-Bekaert is not aware of any potential conflict of interest concerning such transactions occurring in 2018 (cf. Note 7.5 to the consolidated financial statements).
+Bekaert is not aware of any potential conflict of interest concerning such transactions occurring in 2019 (cf. Note 7.5 to the consolidated financial statements).